 Mohonk Preserve: This 8,000-acre preserve along the Shawangunk Ridge has more than 40 miles of trails for hiking, snowshoeing, and cross-country skiing on groomed carriage trails.
 A favorite hiking spot throughout the year, Mohonk becomes even more magical in winter, with expansive views of Hudson Valley and the Catskills mountains, and enough space to get blissfully lost in nature.

-Skiing and Snowboarding: The Catskills region features some of New York’s most popular skiing and snowboarding areas, including Hunter Mountain (pictured; 67 trails, 320 skiable acres), Windham Mountain (54 trails, 285 skiable acres), Plattekill Ski Mountain (38 trails, 112 skiable acres), Belleayre Mountain (50 trails, 175 skiable acres), and Holiday Mountain Ski & Fun Park.
+Skiing and Snowboarding: The Catskills region features some of New York’s most popular skiing and snowboarding areas, including Hunter Mountain (pictured; 67 trails, 320 skiable acres), Windham Mountain Club (54 trails, 285 skiable acres), Plattekill Ski Mountain (40 trails, 112 skiable acres), Belleayre Mountain (50 trails, 174 skiable acres), and Holiday Mountain Ski & Fun Park.
 Many of these ski areas offer not only skiing but tubing and other family-friendly activities.
-Currently, ski resorts can open at 50 percent indoor capacity, and many weekends are expected to sell out at these ski areas.
 Book early and aim for weekdays when possible and enjoy skiing in the scenic Catskill Mountains!

 John Boyd Thacher State Park (pictured): Known for its gorgeous Hudson and Mohawk Valley views and its location along the Helderberg Escarpment, one of the richest fossil-bearing formations in the world, Thacher State Park offers a winter escape just outside of Albany.
 The park’s nature trails meander through woodlands and meadows amid 2,155 acres.
 Stop in at the Emma Treadwell Thacher Nature Center to learn about the park’s mineral formations, wildlife, as well as for hiking and cross-country skiing trails that start at the center.

 West Mountain: There are fun winter activities for the whole family at this ski area in Queensbury, about halfway between Saratoga Springs and Lake George, and only an hour north of Albany.
-Skiers and snowboarders will find 31 trails across 126 skiable acres—with 15 trails open for night skiing!
-There’s also tubing on several well-maintained trails, a new-in-2019 quad chairlift, and renovated dining area for rejuvenating ski breaks.
+Skiers and snowboarders will find 35 trails across 126 skiable acres—with over a dozen trails open for night skiing!
+There’s also tubing on several well-maintained trails and renovated dining area for rejuvenating ski breaks.

 Schenectady Stockade Historic District: New York State’s first historic district offers visitors the rare opportunity to see a neighborhood as it existed 300 years ago.
 This section of Schenectady has 40-plus English and Dutch houses from pre-Revolutionary times.
 Walk amid the history and visit several buildings and properties maintained by the Schenectady County Historical Society (advanced registration required), including the riverside Marbee Farm, founded in 1705!